Charging & Refuelling Infrastructure Provider of the Year

-New for 2017, this award will recognise the efforts of electric vehicle charging infrstructure providers and the progress made in rolling out fast charging stations across the UK.
+This award will recognise the efforts of vehicle charging and refuelling infrastructure providers and the progress made in rolling out low carbon infrastructure across the UK.

 Chargemaster owns and operates the POLAR network of over 5,000 publicly available points across the UK.
 Its 300th fast charging unit was installed earlier this year, with 20 more added each month.
 To support the network, Chargemaster has tripled the size of its customer services team in 18 months while extending the opening hours of its customer service helpline.
 This year also saw the company launched Powercharge, a new compact electric vehicle charging point designed specifically for workplace charging.
 The new unit can provide businesses with a simple solution without the need for keys or RFID cards.